What is a Fast Funds card?

 Only the teen whose name appears on the card is authorized to use the card.
 The account owner has access to set limits for the account and manage the account directly.

 Yes.
-The first time you activate your card, you will enter the 3-digit number printed beside the signature panel on the back of your card.
+The first time you activate your card, you will enter the last 4 digit of Social Security or TIN and the 3-digit number printed beside the signature panel on the back of your card.
 This is commonly referred to as the CVV number.
-After you sign-in the first time with the CVV number as the default password, you will be prompted to choose your own password for future log-in.
+After you sign-in the first time, you will be prompted to choose your own password for future log-in.

 Adding money to the Fast Funds card is the quick and easy way to make sure your teen has money for everyday uses, travel, and emergencies.
-Just log on to www.firsttennessee.com/fastfunds or call 888-222-5056 anytime.
+Just log on to www.ftb.com/fastfunds or call 888-222-5056 anytime.
 Remember to verify transfer of funds before your teen uses the card.
-You can setup a transfer from any Visa or Mastercard debit or credit card to fund the First Tennessee Fast Funds card as a one-time transfer or you may elect to setup recurring transfers.
+You can setup a transfer from any Visa® or MasterCard debit or credit card to fund the First Tennessee Fast Funds card as a one-time transfer or you may elect to setup recurring transfers.
 Cash can also be loaded onto the card by visiting any First Tennessee financial center.

 Merchants cannot tell how much money is on the card until your teen tries to make a purchase.
 Any attempt to make a purchase that is for an amount greater than the cardholder’s available balance will be declined.
 It is important for the cardholder to keep track of their available balance to help avoid this situation.
 To make a purchase greater than the balance on the card, your teen can use a second payment method (cash, check, or a credit or debit card) in combination with the Fast Funds card, if allowed by the merchant.
 It’s okay for the card to fully deplete funds.
 If this happens, simply follow the appropriate steps to replenish the card.